 Let’s dive in and know about Appium.
-The most important feature of appium is the client/server nature.
-Hence, understanding appium is made easy by understanding appium architecture.
+The most important feature of Appium is the client/server nature.
+Hence, understanding the Appium is made easy by understanding the Appium architecture.

 A REST API is exposed once the Appium server is started to the client.
 A client begins a session with JSON ‘desired capabilities’ object.
 Here, a connection is set between a client and the server.

 With the plenty of Mobile automation tools available out there, what really made Appium shine in the mobile application testing industry?
 Maybe reading these points can blow your mind.

 - It has its extension to work in native as well as hybrid mobile applications.

 - Appium code can run on various devices.

 - No Need for Application Source Code

 - Appium can be written in any language

 4. How Does it work in iOS?